actualbudget/docs/blog/2025-05-30-spending-community-funds.md

 - Points are assigned based on the size of PRs reviewed (using lines of code as a proxy for effort).
 - Additional points are awarded for labelling and grooming issues, closing duplicates, and managing releases.
 - The system has a cap, and in months with less activity, the payout is reduced to $500.
-- Payments are handled via OpenCollective and only available to core maintainers.
+- Payments are handled via OpenCollective and are only available to core maintainers.

 This system is designed to be lightweight, fair, and easy to administer — and it keeps our monthly costs well within our donation income.